How Saga Care at Home works

 The Saga Healthcare customer charter

-- While all our carers are trained and qualified to the same high standards, we understand the importance of this relationship, so always let our customers choose their carer and meet them before the service starts.
+While all our carers are trained and qualified to the same high standards, we understand the importance of the client-carer relationship, so always let our customers choose their carer and meet them before the service starts.

-- All of our carers and nurses are salaried professionals and are reviewed and rewarded according to customer satisfaction.
+All our carers and nurses are salaried professionals and are reviewed and rewarded according to customer satisfaction.
+Carers remain with the clients for the full time required and always arrive at the time agreed.

 The selection process